KILTprotocol/docs/docs/concepts/04_credentials/03_claiming.md

 ## Requesting a Credential

-Once the Claimer has created a Claim, they need to get it "certified", i.e., attested, by an Attester.
+Once the Claimer has created a Claim, they need to get it *certified*, i.e., attested, by an Attester.
 The resulting `RequestForAttestation` must then be sent to the chosen Attester using any messaging system.

 The `RequestForAttestation` contains the original Claim, data needed for future selective disclosure (more on that in the [Verification section](./05_verification.md)) of the claim contents, the legitimation and / or delegation ID of the Attester and the Claim root hash, which is used to identify to the request for attestation and to store it on the KILT blockchain.